iamgodot/astro-nano/src/content/blog/a-rational-upgrade-for-my-dotfiles.md

 ---
-title: "A Rational Upgrade for My Dotfiles"
+title: A Rational Upgrade for My Dotfiles
-description: "Reorganize and set up my dotfiles"
+description: Reorganize and set up my dotfiles
 date: 2024-07-24T11:06:41-07:00
 draft: false
-categories:
-  - Code
-tags:
-  - git
 ---

 Recently I've refined my dotfiles which worked out pretty well, while what I'd like to share is not the upgrade, but rather something behind it.

-# What I need
+## What I need

 This is so cruicial yet so hard that you might realize you're diverting from it when working on the "how" part and have to start all over again.
 So seriouly, figure it out as much as you can in the first place.